jamesmh/coravel/Docs/Queuing.md

     });
 ```

-## Specifying The Consummation Delay
+## Adjusting The Consummation Delay

 Normally, the queue will consume all of it's queued tasks every 30 seconds.
 You can adjust this delay in the `appsettings.json` file.